AsherChuaSMU/ESDG7T1/README.md

 For sending email on gmail to work
-1) download openssl that is in the given file and extract all and save it in c drive
+1) download openssl-1.0.2j-fips-x86_64.zip that is in the given file and extract all and save it in c drive
 2) use openssl to download certificate (openssl.exe is in the bin folder) Steps to take:
  - open command prompt